pagekit/docs/developer-guides/how-to-theme.md

 With this file setup in place, we have now achieved the following:

 - **Separation** of theme styles and UIkit customizations.
 Add your own styles in `less/theme.less`, customize UIkit in `less/uikit/*`
 - **Easily customize UIkit**: Every UIkit component's settings are located in its own `*.less` file.
 For example, to change the body font size, open `less/uikit/base.less` and change the value of `@base-body-font-size`, then re-run `gulp`.
-To use any of the [UIkit add-on components](http://getuikit.com/docs/components.html), open `less/uikit.less` and import the add-on's less file form the `app/assets` directory, for example for the slideshow, add the line: `@import "../../app/assets/uikit/less/components/slideshow.less";` and re-run `gulp.`
+To use any of the [UIkit add-on components](http://getuikit.com/docs/components.html), open `less/uikit.less` and import the add-on's less file from the `app/assets` directory, for example for the slideshow, add the line: `@import "../../app/assets/uikit/less/components/slideshow.less";` and re-run `gulp.`
 - **Easily update UIkit**: Run `bower install` to fetch the newest version of UIkit and run `gulp` to re-compile your LESS files to CSS.